spellmaster199/rickAndMortyApp/README.md

 [➡️ Live Demo](https://rickandmortyapp-beta.vercel.app/)

-⚠ ATTENTION: This project is under development, not yet the final version!

 This is a web application that allows users to browse through characters, locations, and episodes of the popular *Rick and Morty* series.

 The project uses the Rick and Morty API to retrieve data and dynamically display it in the user interface.
 The application design is based on the Bootstrap 5 framework.